 Medicare insurance agents can provide information about all your Medicare options near you.
 What most new beneficiaries don’t realize is working with an agent is free; also, it can save you money, time, and frustration.
 An agent knows different carrier guidelines, rate increases, and limitations that you won’t easily find online.
-A lot of carrier information is just for agents and the general public doesn’t see all the details.
+A lot of carrier information is just for agents, and the general public doesn’t see all the details.

-- There are no up-front fees, and your premium will be the same as if you had bought the policy directly from the carrier
+- There are no additional fees, your premium will be the same as if you had bought the policy directly from the carrier

-- An agent can actually save you money on your monthly premiums by comparing plans with all carriers vs just one carrier
+- An agent can save you money on your monthly premiums by comparing plans with all carriers vs just one carrier

-Our agents can quickly get quotes from multiple companies.
-Thus, helping you get a better price than you might be able to find on your own.
+- They will help you get a better price than you might be able to find on your own

 Medicare is full of jargon, similar-sounding plans, deadlines, and hidden costs.
 If you never dealt with that before, you have a steep learning curve ahead of you.
 That’s where an agent comes into play.

-A licensed agent and/or broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
+A licensed agent can quickly and efficiently search dozens of plans from different insurers, saving you time.
 Many enrollees don’t realize that different companies charge different premiums for the same policy.

-Supplement brokers can help you decide which level of coverage is best for you, based on your needs and budget.
+Agents can help you decide which level of coverage is best for you, based on your needs and budget.
 They do this every day.
 They’ll spot issues and can give you advice based on experience.
 When you contact a reputable agent, their services should come without any obligation to sign up.

-How Can a Medicare Insurance Broker Help Me
+How Can a Medicare Supplement Insurance Agent Help Me?

 After hours of trying to find out about coverage, you create more confusion than in the beginning.

-Ultimately, you come to the conclusion that speaking to an expert will be the best thing for you, but who?
+Ultimately, you conclude that speaking to an expert will be the best thing for you, but who?
 Your neighbor likes his plan, but is it the best for you?

 Why You Should Choose MedicareFAQ